 It has a fixed visor and is a one size fits all option, similar to the Giro Verce.
 It has quite a unique style, which I think looks quite good, considering the price point.

 The Spark doesn’t have as much coverage around the back of the head as many other trail helmets, meaning it isn’t designed for tackling the enduro-style courses.
 However, it is still a great option for the casual trail rider who wants a lightweight, simplistic helmet that vents well.

 The Bell Nomad is in the same boat as the Bell Spark- it has the same name as the unisex model but has a women’s specific model too.

 It is slightly cheaper than the Spark, but you wouldn’t tell that looking at it.
 The style of the Nomad looks much more expensive than it is.
 It is, again, one size fits all and has a fixed visor, which is pretty standard on the lower-priced helmets.

 You can adjust the size of the helmet using the retention system at the back of the head, so the helmet won’t move around your head.
 For smaller heads, you can swap the padding out for thicker padding if you need to.
-With the thinner padding, it isn’t particularly comfortable- if found, the helmet was quite hard on the tops and rear of my head.
+With the thinner padding, it isn’t particularly comfortable.
+I found that the helmet was quite hard on the tops and rear of my head.
 But maybe that’s just me being fussy!

 The visor is longer than that of the Spark, which is handy for stopping the rain or sun from getting into your eyes!
-Perfect helmet for a beginner wanting an inexpensive but well kitted out lid.
+It is the perfect mountain biking helmet for a beginner wanting an inexpensive but well kitted out lid.